grafana/grafana/docs/sources/administration/provisioning.md

 > This feature is available from v7.1

-It's possible to manage plugins in Grafana by adding one or more YAML config files in the [`provisioning/plugins`]({{< relref "../installation/configuration/#provisioning" >}}) directory.
+You can manage plugins in Grafana by adding one or more YAML config files in the [`provisioning/plugins`]({{< relref "../installation/configuration/#provisioning" >}}) directory.
 Each config file can contain a list of `apps` that will be updated during start up.
-Grafana will update each app to match the configuration file.
+Grafana updates each app to match the configuration file.

 ### Example plugin configuration file